Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Conclusion

 \section{Conclusion}

-In this paper, we propose a model called TVGNN for company risk prediction by jointly modeling company networks and earnings conference calls.
-We make a methodological contribution by designing a new method to construct company networks and developing a new model based on graph neural networks to model earnings conference calls, market state, and company networks.
+In this paper, we propose a model called TVGNN for volatility forecasting by jointly modeling conference call dialogues and company networks.
+We make methodological contributions by designing a new method to construct company networks and developing a new model based on graph neural networks to model earnings conference calls, market state, and company networks.
 Empirical results on our constructed dataset demonstrate the superiority of our proposed model over competitive baselines from the extant literature.
-We also conduct supplementary analysis to examine the effects of our model's modules and interpretability.
+We also conduct supplementary analysis to examine our model's key modules, nowcasting, and model interpretability.